 With 1 to 1.5 million euros

 In this range, the choice between renovated and to-renovate is crucial.
-An apartment requiring renovation trades 10 to 15% below the renovated price, but works in the 6th are expensive (specialist craftsmen, Batiments de France constraints, demanding condominiums).
+An apartment needing renovation trades 10 to 15% below the renovated price, but works in the 6th are expensive (specialist craftsmen, Bâtiments de France constraints, demanding condominiums).
 Budget 2,000 to 3,000 euros/sqm for a quality full renovation.

 With 1.5 to 2 million euros

-A proper 70-85 sqm 3-room apartment in a good location, or a 70 sqm 4-room on a less prime street.
+A proper 70-85 sqm 3-room apartment in a good location, or a 70 sqm 4-room on a lesser street.
 This is the budget that opens the doors to the finest addresses: rue de Seine, rue Jacob, rue du Cherche-Midi, with an apartment where you can genuinely live as a family (with one child, perhaps two young ones).

-This is also the price range where off-market begins to dominate.
+This is also the price range where off-market starts to dominate.
 Sellers putting a property of this value on the market in Saint-Germain do not want public viewings.
 They call their notaire, who calls two or three trusted property hunters, and the property sells in a week without ever being listed.

 Above 2 million euros